-Indiana Rental Lease Agreements
+Indiana Rental Lease Agreement Templates

 The Indiana Rental Lease Agreements are contracts used to formalize an arrangement where a landlord leases a residential property to one (1) or more people.
 The agreements cover a wide range of topics that ensure both parties are clear on what they can and can’t do for the lease term.
 In Indiana, leases are governed by the state’s Landlord-Tenant laws (§§ 32-31).

 Commercial Lease Agreement – A contract used for renting out land, property, and individual spaces to tenants who own a business or are planning on opening one in the property location.

 Lease to Own Agreement – Solves two (2) purposes: 1) leases a home or condominium to qualified tenants, and 2) establishes an agreed-upon purchase price for the property that the tenants can optionally decide to act on.